dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 - **Service Clients\SdkAPIWinFormClient.csproj:** A Winform UI that starts and connects to the console application hosted WCF service and uses that service to extract document content.
 This test UI will display a dialog to connect to the console app hosted service.
   After connected, use the File menu to open a document that you which to extract content from.
 The UI will then display the extracted content in the various UI controls.
+The SdkAPIWinFormClient.proj WinForm UI WCF client app is a modified version of the  SdkSamples/ContentExtraction/ContentExtractionExample.csproj project WinForm UI.
 - **Service Host\SdkAPIServiceHost.csproj:**  Hosts the "SdkAPIWCFService" service in a console application
 - **SdkAPI.Common.csproj:** Contains the service interfaces and a lightweight and reusable service proxy.
 - **SdkAPIWCFService.csproj:** Contains the service implementation

 These example projects demonstrate how SDK extracted document content is supported for serialization.
-These examples also show to implement document content extraction as an out-of-process service for a layer of main application protection.
+These WCF example projects also show to implement document content extraction as an out-of-process service for a layer of main application protection.

 Make sure all WCF C# example projects are built (Visual Studio menu "Build/Rebuild Solution") before running the Winform UI client app - the client app will start the WCF service host console app (SdkAPIServiceHost.exe).